syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    updated option value is NOT saved, however.
 If you want to save your additions to it for future Emacs sessions sessions then use `M-x customize-option isearchp-filter-predicates-alist'.

+   If option `isearchp-lazy-dim-filter-failures-flag' is non-nil then search hits that are skipped because they are removed by filtering are nevertheless lazy-highlighted, but using a face that dims the background.
+You can toggle this highlighting of filter-failure search hits using `M-s h d' (command `isearchp-toggle-dimming-filter-failures').

+   The dimming face for this is hard-coded as having background color #9abfca, unless you also use library `isearch-prop.el' (recommended).
+If you use `isearch-prop.el' then you can control the dimming color using option `isearchp-dimming-color'.
+   It specifies a given background color to use always, or it specifies that the current background color is to be dimmed a given amount.

  * Case-sensitivity is indicated in the mode line minor-mode
    lighter: `ISEARCH' for case-insensitive; `Isearch' for